Zodiac, Texas

 Zodiac is a vanished Mormon settlement established in 1847 on the Pedernales River, located 4 mi southeast of Fredericksburg, in Gillespie County, in the U.S. state of Texas.
 The area it was located on eventually converted to private acreage, and no trace of the settlement remains today.
 It was the first Mormon colony established by Lyman Wight in Texas.
-The second settlement was Mormon Mill, Burnet County, Texas in 1851, and his third and final settlement was Mormon Camp in 1854 in Bandera County.
+The second settlement was Mormon Mill in Burnet County in 1851, and his third and final settlement was Mormon Camp in 1854 in Bandera County.
 In 1936, Zodiac was designated a Recorded Texas Historic Landmark, Marker number 10133.

 History

 Background

 Wight led a group of 200 followers into Texas in 1845.
 The group first entered Texas at Grayson County, at a site known as Mormon Grove, where they spent the winter months before moving on during the spring thaw, arriving in Austin in June 1846.
 The Mormons hired themselves out as laborers to help build the city jail.
 After constructing a sawmill and gristmill on the Colorado River, the group migrated towards the Texas Hill Country.